whippet-code/whippet-code/README.md

 #### I'm a UK based web developer, currently working with Javascript, React and next.js technologies and an inquisitive mind.
 #### HyperionDev bootcamp grad currently on the hunt for that first position.

-🔭 I’m currently building my Photo Mooch project.
+🔭 I’m currently updating my Photo Mooch project.
 A full stack web app linked to @photo_mooch on Instagram.
 A creative prompt, art therapy app.
 MongoDB, Express.js, React build.
-Throwing in Redux, Mongoose, JWT, node..... to get it all working.
+Refactoring some parts and adding some extra functionality. <a href="https://photomooch.onrender.com/">[PhotoMooch]</a>
 🌱 I’m currently still figuring out my workflow using copilot (my shouty mouthed pair-programmer.......)

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mark-ivkovic-68822474/)